Introduction to Beekeeping Course

 Drones and workers emerging from between brood frames

 After the 2 day course there will be over eight two hour practical sessions at our out apiary, starting on Sundays at 10am.
-The practicals normally run from April until September.
+The practicals normally run from May until September.

 You will need to bring normal beekeeping protection to practical sessions.
 However you might be able to borrow a veil or a beekeeping suit for the duration of the session on a first come, first served basis.
 Remember to bring your own Wellington boots and protective gloves (rubber household washing up/cleaning Marigolds are OK).